johannacarolinep/watercolour-school/README.md

 # Watercolour School

 The Watercolour School website allows users to learn about the company's beginner's watercolour course.
-Visitors of the website can read about the course, register for the course, and find information on materials they will need in order to participate in the course.
+Visitors to the website can read about the course, register for the course, and find information on materials they will need in order to participate in the course.

 The site can be accessed by this [link](https://johannacarolinep.github.io/watercolour-school/)